 Bursaries and Scholarships

-The University of Gloucestershire is pleased to reward academic excellence and operates an extensive scholarship programme for international students.
+- The University of Gloucestershire is pleased to reward academic excellence and operates a scholarship programme for international students.
+Scholarships ranging from £2,000-£4,000 are available for undergraduate and postgraduate full-time taught courses.
 Note that terms and conditions apply to all financial awards.

 - Other scholarships and bursaries include: postgraduate taught scholarships of £2,000-£4,000; Alumni bursary 10%; Family bursary 10%.